Manufacturing

 Here’s how it works

-- Issue invoices with your unique Marmalade Virtual bank Account details
+Issue invoices with Marmalade Virtual Bank Account (VBA) details

 With Marmalade, you’ll have total visibility over your invoices from when you issue your first invoice to when the funds are transferred to your bank account.
 Unlike other financing options, Marmalade is the only platform specialising in paying invoices and the only solution that isn’t a liability.